Tularemia is an infectious disease that typically infects:

 - a sore on the inside of the eyelid

 The symptoms of oropharyngeal

 tularemia, or infection through ingestion of the bacteria, can include:

 - ulcers in the mouth

-Symptoms of the most rare form of this disease, typhoidal tularemia, include:
+The symptoms of the rarest form of this disease, typhoidal tularemia, can include:

 - a very high fever

 Typhoidal tularemia can lead to pneumonia and an enlarged liver

 Severe and untreated cases of tularemia may cause:

 - swelling of the membranes that surround your